maykinmedia/client-common/docs/format/functions/slugify.md

 > **slugify**(`string`): `string`

-Converts a string to a URL-friendly slug.
+Converts a string to a URL-friendly slug, modelled after Django's version.

 ## Parameters